Time to travel? We’re happy that you’re here with us. Read on for all the information on enjoying your time at the airport.

 Going through Security should be a relatively short experience, though there may be longer queues at peak travel times.
 The security process is explained in more detail here.
 Information on the body scanners we use is available here.
 Information on how to prepare your hand luggage for security searches is available here.

 Please prepare your hand baggage in accordance with this advice before arriving at security as failure to do so may cause delays for yourself and other passengers.
 Watch our useful video to show you how to prepare for Security.

 Departure lounge and boarding gates

 Once you’ve gone through Security, you can head to the departure lounge and the boarding gates.
 There are many options for shopping, dining, and currency exchange in the departure lounge, so you can make the most of your time before boarding.
 There are also three executive lounges available.
-There are water fountains available once you've passed through security; one is located in the main departure lounge, behind Bottega; with another two located adjacent to the toilets, past No1 Lounge.
-There are a further four water fountains on the International Pier, one adjacent to each of the toilet blocks, and then one in the pier bussing lounge.
+There are water fountains available once you've passed through security; one is located at OCS North-Landside, the toilets next to Bottega in departures, gate 47, the bottom of the international pier, gate 52 and baggage reclaim hall next to the baby changing facilities.

 Birmingham Airport is a silent airport, so no gate or boarding announcements will be made.
 Keep an eye on the departure boards for this information.
 Ensure that you leave enough time to walk to the correct gate.